f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

   #### Simulating the Scale-In Feature

   The folowing steps were taken to simulate the scale in feature of the auto scaling

 -  The opened stress utility program was stopped on the first instance and some web pages were closed.

-  **Observations** It was also observed that after some times, one of the three running instances was automatically terminated.
+  **Observations** It was also observed that after some minutes, one of the three running instances was automatically terminated.

    <img width="1366" height="528" alt="image" src="https://github.com/user-attachments/assets/99bebc86-b257-47f4-a7cb-41be426ab6f6" />